California Department of Resources Recycling and Recovery (CalRecycle)

 Solution

-Tidal Basin’s Team was responsible for the health and safety of its workforce and compliance with CalOSHA and OSHA requirements.
-Our Team successfully performed monitoring and oversight services connected to the removal of hazardous trees including the supervision of arborists and the provision of crew leaders trained to identify eligible trees for removal under the program’s requirements and specifications.
-Our management and oversight included the monitoring and recording of
+Tidal Basin complied with CalOSHA and OSHA requirements to successfully perform monitoring and oversight services connected to the removal of hazardous trees, including the supervision of arborists and the provision of crew leaders trained to identify eligible trees for removal under the program’s requirements and specifications.

-all data associated to the identification, site assessment, removal, and disposal of all eligible debris and hazardous trees by Assessor’s Parcel Number (APN).
+Our management and oversight included the monitoring and recording of all data associated with the identification, site assessment, removal, and disposal of all eligible debris and hazardous trees by Assessor’s Parcel Number (APN).

-We liaised with the following tribes on the Inland Branch 2020 Fires team:
+Tidal Basin successfully liaised with the following tribes on the Inland Branch 2020 Fires team:

 • Cloverdale Rancheria of Pomo Indians